BabylonJS/BabylonNative/README.md

 JSEngine=jsc
 ```

-Once the npm packages are installed, with AndroidStudio, open the project located at
+Using AndroidStudio, open the project located at
 *Apps\Playground\Android*.
 Then in the menu, select Run->Run 'app'.
 If you don't have an
 Android device plugged in or no Android image in the Android simulator, that option will
 be greyed and inaccessible.
 Instructions and tips on how to install the simulator are